Spiders

 House spiders are attracted to homes and properties that allow them easy access to food and shelter sources.
 House spiders are often found hiding and building webs in the corners of doors, windows, porches, and under eaves.
 These are all spots where light is usually available to attract their prey - bugs.

-In order to control spiders in your home, Pine State Pest Solutions will inspect your property and develop a plan that targets spiders and their food sources.
+In order to exterminate spiders in your home, Pine State Pest Solutions will inspect your property and develop a plan that targets spiders and their food sources.
 If you choose a year round home pest control program, we’ll visit your home on an ongoing basis to inspect and treat as necessary.

 House spider prevention tips